Introduction

 Growth of the body and its organs are controlled in two ways.
 The rate of growth over time is internally regulated with an upper limit set independent of such environmental factors as nutrition (Conlon and Raff, 1999).
 The size setpoint when growth ceases is also internally controlled (Leevers and McNeill, 2005).
 Typically, the setpoint is reached when the animal transitions to adulthood.
 The two control processes are linked with one another.
 For example, Drosophila that are deficient in insulin signaling grow slowly and their final size setpoint is smaller than normal (Rulifson et al., 2002).
 However, sometimes the growth-arrest process compensates for an abnormal growth rate to generate a normal size setpoint (Leevers and McNeill, 2005; Penzo-Mendez and Stanger, 2015).

 (A) Schematic depicting relative size of the wing imaginal discs inside a larva starting from 3 days after egg laying (AEL).
-The wing pouch (blue) begins everting during larva-pupa molt and eventually becomes the adult wing blade.
+The wing pouch (blue) begins everting during the larva-pupa transition and eventually becomes the adult wing blade.
 The notum and hinge (red) surrounding the wing pouch becomes the wing hinge and notum of the adult.

 (B) Wet-weight of third instar larvae as a function of age measured every 12 hours.
 Lines connect average weight measurements, and the shaded region denotes the standard error of the mean.